variantstudios/wisdomwaysacupuncture.com/_posts/2017-03-03-menopause--hot-flashes-do-you-see-yourself-in-these-patients.md

 ### Unique patient, unique menopause treatment

 The entire basis of Chinese medicine rests on analyzing each patient as an individual.
-Unfortunately, in modern times in an effort to standardize the medicine, the tools used to get at the underlying cause of symptoms has become a dying art.
+Unfortunately, in modern times -- in an effort to standardize the medicine -- the tools used to get at the underlying cause of symptoms has become a dying art.

 More and more acupuncturists are being taught to administer treatment based on “diseases” or syndromes, handing out herbal formulas “for” headaches, hot flashes, insomnia, constipation, etc.